Methodology

 The discv5 DHT network is used by other projects besides Ethereum mainnet.
 Our reports mainly focus on how the discv5 DHT network serves Ethereum mainnet.
 We only display data for nodes using the latest Ethereum mainnet fork digest 0x6a95a1a9 (dencun).

-Sometimes, some nodes refuse to open a libp2p connection with our crawler, for different reasons.
+Sometimes, nodes refuse to open a libp2p connection with our crawler, for different reasons.
 Our plots only display online nodes, that are answering the crawler’s queries.

 Node classification #